stepanenko/javascript-info/Matrix/14_web_assembly.md

 - Thread-Safe Operations:

-**WebAssembly** modules can be shared across Web Workers without recompilation, enabling multithreaded applications in conjunction with JavaScript frameworks.
+**WebAssembly** modules can be shared across Web Workers without recompilation, enabling true multithreaded applications when combined with JavaScript frameworks.

+#### Seamless Integration Without Low-Level Knowledge
-You don't even have to know how to create **WebAssembly** code to take advantage of it. **WebAssembly** modules can be imported into a web (or Node.js) app, exposing **WebAssembly** functions for use via JavaScript.
-JavaScript frameworks could make use of WebAssembly to confer massive performance advantages and new features while still making functionality easily available to web developers.
+You don't need to know how to write WebAssembly code to benefit from it.
+WebAssembly modules can be imported into web or Node.js applications, exposing their functions for use via JavaScript.
+This allows JavaScript frameworks to leverage WebAssembly for significant performance improvements and new capabilities while keeping the functionality accessible to web developers.

+#### JavaScript as the Control Layer
-Since JavaScript has complete control over how **WebAssembly** code is downloaded, compiled and run, JavaScript developers could even think of **WebAssembly** as just a JavaScript feature for efficiently generating high-performance functions.
+JavaScript maintains complete control over how WebAssembly code is downloaded, compiled, and executed.
+This means developers can think of WebAssembly as a powerful JavaScript feature - one that efficiently generates high-performance functions on demand.

+#### Future: Native Module Loading
-In the future, **WebAssembly** modules will be loadable just like ES modules (using <script type='module'>), meaning that JavaScript will be able to fetch, compile, and import a **WebAssembly** module as easily as an ES module.
+In the future, WebAssembly modules will be loadable just like ES modules using `<script type='module'>`.
+This will enable JavaScript to fetch, compile, and import WebAssembly modules as seamlessly as it does with ES modules.

 ### Examples: